knewmanTE/TFB-Documentation/docs/Codebase/index.md

 ### .travis.yml

 Provides Travis-CI with the relevant information to test TFB.
+New frameworks must be added to `.travis.yml` so that travis will test the framework as part of our continuous integration scheme.
+See the
-See the [Travis-CI](Project-Information/Travis-CI) section for more information.
+[Travis-CI](Project-Information/Travis-CI) section for more information.

 ### benchmark.cfg